Skip to main content

 Streamline Your ERP Integration with Salesforce — Using DCKAP

 Integrating ERP with Salesforce doesn’t have to be complicated.
-Not if you have the #1 ERP integration platform for distributors working on your system.
+Not if you have the #1 ERP integration platform for distributors and manufacturers working on your system.
 DCKAP Integrator helps streamline your workflow in and out of Salesforce — including with systems such as Epicor Prophet 21, Infor ERP, Oracle Netsuite, DDI Inform, Hubspot, Adobe, etc. — at no extra cost.

 Aaron Pallares